chxpdotdev/www/content/about.md

 author = "Gokul Swami"
 +++

-I'm an student living in San Diego, CA. I'm doing my Master's in EE with a focus in VLSI Systems.
+I'm a student living in San Diego, CA. I'm doing my Master's in EE with a focus in VLSI Systems.

 My undergraduate degree was also in Electrical Engineering.
 After I received my Bachelor's, I went to work as an Engineer for a utility company on electric grid operations.
 After a few months, I left to work for an aerospace and defense company as an Embedded Software Engineer for a little over a year.